 Important Character Traits in the Workplace

-Different generations often clash in the workplace as different generations do not agree on the main three reasons: management style, communication style, and work-life balance expectation, based on the Global Talent Trends 2020 report.
-With four generations that make up the workplace namely Baby Boomers, Generation X, Millennials, and Generation Z, setting expectations and training on employee management, diversity, and character traits are the main solutions to the said conflict.
-In this article, we will discuss different important character traits that one must possess that are cut across all generations to achieve a harmonious workplace.
+Different generations often clash in the workplace as different generations do not agree on the three main reasons: management style, communication style, and work-life balance expectation, based on the Global Talent Trends 2020 report.
+With four generations that make up the workplace, namely Baby Boomers, Generation X, Millennials, and Generation Z, setting expectations and training on employee management, diversity, and character traits are the main solutions to the said conflict.
+In this article, we will discuss different important character traits that one must possess that cut across all generations to achieve a harmonious workplace.

 Professionalism